Onboarding Windows Devices Using Command-Line Enrollment: Workspace ONE Operational Tutorial

 Knowledge of additional technologies such as network, VPN configuration, VMware Workspace ONE® Intelligence and VMware Workspace ONE® UEM is also helpful.

 Please note that although command-line enrollment is a supported onboarding method, you are responsible for ensuring the delivery mechanism used (e.g. GPO) is functioning as expected.
-The delivery mechanism varies with every use-case and is out of scope of VMware support.
+The delivery mechanism varies with every use case and is out of the scope of VMware support.

 Prerequisites